NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-20-The problem of evil.md

 ---
-Title: The Epicurean problem of evil
+title: The Epicurean problem of evil
-Tags: [Criticism, Philosophy, Evil, Suffering, Apologetics]
+tags: [Criticism, Philosophy, Evil, Suffering, Apologetics]
 ---
 The earliest statement of the problem of evil is attributed to the Greek philosopher [Epicurus](https://en.wikipedia.org/wiki/Epicurus).
 It is frequently used as an argument against God as defined by the Bible.
 Epicurus's version of the problem is commonly summarized as follows: